Gospel & Universe Señor Locke

 My body, made of wheat and wine, becomes the receptacle of light that reflects off another body, glowing in the late afternoon sun.
 The air turns the wheel that grinds the wheat that rises in the oven.
 The wheat and the wine fuel the body, with its stomach and eyes, its thoughts and its feelings about dark eyes and the windmill of the soul.

-I see her inside the café, across from wall-sized versions of Van Gogh’s famous paintings.
+I see her inside the café, across from two wall-sized versions of Van Gogh’s famous paintings.

 She’s sitting at the counter and looking down at a large book.
 A shaft of sunlight cuts through a window, slanting across the room.
 This light, that has descended from the sun, that has drifted over the sacred peaks, illuminates her breasts, that hover above the pages.
 Occasionally they rest their heavy arcs, rounder, wider, on the countertop.
 This pushes the mass of tissue and milk duct upward, and lends a roundness to the smooth skin along the rim of her Madonna t-shirt, rising almost to her collarbone, upon which lies a silver necklace.
 She has coal-black hair, from which dangles a set of diamond-shaped jade ear-rings.